mdedetrich/sbt-bower/README.md

 [bower]: http://bower.io/
 [xbst-web-plugin]: https://github.com/JamesEarlDouglas/xsbt-web-plugin

-## Commands
-* [ ] install
-Checks the currently installed bower dependencies in `BowerKeys.installationDirectory` against the the ones specified in `BowerKeys.frontendDependencies`.
-If there are no changes, then nothing is done.
-If a dependency/s version is changed, than [bower] will update the package, and if there are added dependencies then [bower] will automatically download them
-* [ ] prune
-Will clean any installed dependencies that have been removed from `BowerKeys.frontendDependencies` but still exist in `BowerKeys.installationDirectory`.
-* [ ] list
-Will list the currently installed bower packages
-* [ ] search
-Allows you to search [bower] for a package, as well as checking if the package has updated or not

 ## Notes

 sbt-bower uses the PATH environment variable to locate the [bower] binary.
 If you run SBT from a